Matrix Completion with Quantified Uncertainty through Low Rank Gaussian Copula: Introduction

 \section{Introduction}

-Missing value imputation forms the first critical step of many data analysis pipelines; indeed, in the context of recommender systems, imputation itself is the task.
+Missing data imputation forms the first critical step of many data analysis pipelines; indeed, in the context of recommender systems, imputation itself is the task.
 The remarkable progress in low rank matrix completion (LRMC) \cite{candes2010matrix, keshavan2010matrix, recht2010guaranteed} has led to wide use in collaborative filtering \cite{rennie2005fast}, transductive learning \cite{goldberg2010transduction}, automated machine learning \cite{yang2019oboe}, and beyond.
 Nevertheless, reliable decision making requires one more step: assessing the uncertainty of the imputed entries.

-Very little work has sought to quantify imputation uncertainty.
-This deficit is particularly acute among imputation methods for large scale datasets.
-The primary difficulty in quantifying uncertainty for LRMC lies in characterizing how the imputations depend on the observations through the solution to a nonsmooth optimization problem. \citet{chen2019inference} avoids this difficulty, providing confidence intervals for imputed real valued matrices, by assuming isotropic Gaussian noise and a large signal-to-noise ratio (SNR).
+While multiple imputation \cite{rubin1996multiple,little2002statistical} is a classical tool to quantify uncertainty, its computation is often expensive and limits the use on large datasets.
+For single imputation methods such as LRMC, very little work has sought to quantify imputation uncertainty.
+The major difficulty in quantifying uncertainty lies in characterizing how the imputations depend on the observations through the solution to a nonsmooth optimization problem. \citet{chen2019inference} avoids this difficulty, providing confidence intervals for imputed real valued matrices, by assuming isotropic Gaussian noise and a large signal-to-noise ratio (SNR).
 However, these assumptions are hardly satisfied for most noisy real data.

 The probabilistic principal component analysis (PPCA) model \cite{tipping1999probabilistic} provides a different approach to quantify uncertainty.
 The PPCA model posits that the data in each row is sampled iid from a Gaussian factor model.
-In this framework, each missing entry has a deterministic distribution conditional on the observations.
+In this framework, each missing entry has a closed form distribution conditional on the observations.
 The conditional mean, which is simply a linear transformation of the observations, is used for imputation \cite{yu2009fast,ilin2010practical}.
-However, the model uses a Gaussian assumption that is unrealistic for most real datasets.
+However, the Gaussian assumption is unrealistic for most real datasets.